 - a) Do not travel to and from the event with others with CF unless you usually share a room or house with this person.
 For example, if this person is your brother, sister, parent or child who also has cystic fibrosis. - b) Observe good basic hygiene, such as hand washing.
 Wash your hands before and after eating, before and after attending any event, and always after shaking hands with another individual, whether or not they have CF, and after using the toilet.
 Cover your mouth and nose whenever you cough, and preferably cough into a tissue, which can be kept in a sealed container for later disposal.
 Do not spit your sputum onto the ground.
 Do not share drinking or eating utensils, any food or drink, or any medical inhalers or equipment.
 Do not get involved in the preparation or serving of food for the event if people with CF are going to be present. - c) Do not shake hands with, or kiss on the cheek, others with cystic fibrosis. - d) Do not go into a pub or restaurant after the event if there may be others with CF present.
-If you find you have accidentally arrived at the same pub or restaurant as someone with CF, try to sit well apart (more than three feet) and try to choose an outdoor seat. - e) Whilst participating in or attending the outdoor event, try to avoid being in close proximity to others unless you are sure they do not have cystic fibrosis.
-Sometimes this is unavoidable, in which case ensure you maintain a distance of at least three feet at all times.
-This should still permit you to participate in an event.
+If you find you have accidentally arrived at the same pub or restaurant as someone with CF, try to sit well apart and try to choose an outdoor seat. - e) Whilst participating in or attending the outdoor event, try to avoid being in close proximity to others unless you are sure they do not have cystic fibrosis.
 If you are having a bout of coughing, try to move further away from others with CF if you are not sure if they have CF, then move away from all other people while you are coughing, and wash and disinfect your hands afterwards (using alcohol rub).
 Think carefully before attending if you have a cold, your chest is worse than normal or if you are likely to have to cough so much during the event that maintaining good hand hygiene would be very difficult.
 Please also think very carefully before bringing very young children with CF to an event as it may be difficult to ensure that they will maintain the same standard of hygiene as an adult.